 I honestly felt bad about using these for storage; they were so pretty.

 Despite the old look, the room was fully designed for the modern age.
 Each nightstand had a shelf with USB charging ports and power plugs.
 Under the night tables were nightlights with senors that lit up when you got up at night.
 Very helpful when going to the bathroom, and something we haven’t seen since our stay at the Moxy in Phoenix.

 The hallway to the second entrance led to the bathroom, on the left.
 (Note: Here’s a rare look at our luggage, something we usually leave out of pictures).

 Like the shower room, the bathroom was entirely redone.
 The feel of the old hotel remained, but everything here was top end.
 The toilet even had a bidet, just not as good as the TOTO one we have at home.

-To use up our food and beverage credit, we spent time on both nights of our stay at the hotel bar.
-It wasn’t tough to use up our credit, but the service and drinks were top notch.
-I ordered some sausages one evening and they were also outstanding.
+We spent time on both nights of our stay at the hotel bar to use up our food and beverage credit.
+It wasn’t tough to use up our credit, but the service and drinks were top-notch.
+I ordered some sausages one evening and they were outstanding.

 We’re not ones to usually take part in a hotel breakfast.
 However, since it was included with our room rate, we figured we’d at least stop in and get some coffee and danishes.

 As we walked in, we were greeted and led to a table.
 We were asked if we wanted coffee and/or juices.
 The buffet consisted of hot dishes of eggs, bacon, sausages, breakfast potatoes.
 There was also a full cold buffet of selected meats and another area of fresh fruits.
 Finally, there was a selection of bread and pastries.